 We have new tools and new behaviors that let us break free and crowd source the better future we all want.
 No one has to take minutes, and no one is in charge of forcing accountability on others.
 There’s no deciding, no voting, no shaming.
 We can involve a lot more of the community, reach new people, accomplish big things in new small ways.

-Rather than take a single solution template and force every small town into it the same way, Idea Friendly is a method you use to turn unleash immediate action through the power of everyday people like you, no matter what ideas you and your people choose to act on.
+Rather than take a single solution template and force every small town into it the same way, Idea Friendly is a method you use to unleash immediate action through the power of everyday people like you using your ideas that you and your people choose to act on.

 It becomes self-sustaining as you reach more people more deeply.
 You’ll be practicing the Idea Friendly Method while you’re sharing the Idea Friendly concepts.
 It gets easier and easier as you build momentum.